cheran-senthil/JacksUp/README.md

 # JacksUp

-A Poker API written in Python using [Jacks](https://github.com/Cheran-Senthil/Jacks)
+A Poker client and server written in Python using [Jacks](https://github.com/Cheran-Senthil/Jacks)

 ## License